opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 If order cancellation is successful, you will see a success page with the title **Order cancelled**.

-### I cannot find the ‘Cancel order’ button at the bottom of the order details.
+### I cannot find the "Cancel order" button at the bottom of the order details.
 You can only cancel orders using the mini-app if the order status is:
 * Pending Submission, or
 * Pending Approval.